marcusleemitchell/trello_git_branch/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Coming soon!

+I want to also prompt for the user's initials and add them to the branch name

+.eg

+`101-MM-this-is-where-it-all-ends-up`

+I want to create another executable to standarize the commit messages with the same card id prefix

+.eg

+`trello_git_commit_message this is a commit message`

+will become

+`(101) this is a commit message`

 ## Contributing